The APS Application Process

 - the American Council on Education (ACE), and

 At Newbury College, we recognize that adults have many experiences that lead to the acquisition of knowledge.
 Depending on the experience, the learning may be at the college level.
 Our Credit for Prior Learning Program is designed to evaluate the knowledge adults may have gained as a result of work, volunteering, personal interests, or professional development.

-In order to receive credit, the student's work and other life experiences must be formally documented and assessed by faculty to ensure that the skills and overall knowledge obtained are equivalent to college-level work.
+In order to receive credit, the student's work and other credits for prior learning must be formally documented and assessed by faculty to ensure that the skills and overall knowledge obtained are equivalent to college-level work.
 Prior Learning Credit can allow you to save both time and money in your path to a degree.

 If you have been working in your field of study for at least one year and believe that you can demonstrate knowledge and competency related to Newbury course content, then Credit for Prior Learning is a viable option for you!